QHap: Quantum-Inspired Haplotype Phasing: Introduction

-To address this limitation, we reformulate haplotype phasing as a Max-Cut problem and introduce QHap, a haplotype phasing tool that leverages ballistic simulated bifurcation (bSB), a quantum-inspired algorithm \cite{r14}. bSB simulates a nonlinear Hamiltonian system where spins evolve ballistically on a gradually transformed energy landscape, enabling efficient exploration of solution space, while its inherently parallel spin dynamics are naturally suited to GPU acceleration.
-Simulated bifurcation algorithms have demonstrated competitive solution quality on Max-Cut benchmarks while offering inherent parallelization advantages over classical heuristics \cite{r18,r19,r20,r21,r22}.
-Building on this framework, QHap constructs a Max-Cut graph from variant-read relationships, and the GPU-accelerated bSB solver achieves major histocompatibility complex (MHC) region phasing in approximately 1 minute, over an order of magnitude faster than WhatsHap and HapCUT2 running on a single CPU thread.
-Furthermore, QHap supports the integration of multi-way contacts from Pore-C chromatin conformation data, which enhances long-range connectivity and boosts haplotype N50 values, facilitating chromosome-scale haplotype reconstruction \cite{r24}.
+To address this limitation, we introduce QHap, which reformulates haplotype phasing as a Max-Cut problem and solves it using ballistic simulated bifurcation (bSB), a quantum-inspired optimization algorithm \cite{r14}.
+By simulating a nonlinear Hamiltonian system in which continuous spin variables evolve under ballistic dynamics on a gradually deformed energy landscape, bSB enables efficient exploration of large combinatorial solution spaces and is naturally suited to GPU parallelism \cite{r18,r19,r20,r21,r22}.
+In this framework, the graph partition directly yields the phase assignment rather than serving only as an intermediate refinement step.
+QHap implements this idea in two forms: a read-based formulation that partitions sequencing fragments according to allelic discordance, and an SNP-based formulation that partitions variant loci using aggregated quality-weighted evidence for \textit{cis} versus \textit{trans} relationships.
+Using this strategy, the GPU-accelerated bSB solver achieves major histocompatibility complex (MHC) region phasing in approximately 1 minute, over an order of magnitude faster than HapCUT2 and WhatsHap running on a single CPU thread.
+Furthermore, QHap supports the integration of multi-way contacts from Pore-C chromatin conformation capture data, which enhances long-range connectivity and boosts haplotype N50 values, facilitating chromosome-scale haplotype reconstruction \cite{r31, r24}.